|

 d. synchronous machines.

-2. When the primary excitation circuit is closed, ac voltage is impressed
+2. When the primary excitation circuit's closed, ac voltage is impressed on the:

 a. transmitter and receiver primaries.